diyclassics/diyclassics.github.io/cv.md

 ### Conference Workshops

 - 2017\.
-“Ancient Makerspaces: Digital Classics Workshop.”
+"Ancient Makerspaces: Digital Classics Workshop."
 Panel moderator.
 Annual Meeting of the Society of Classical Studies, Toronto, Ont. [[site]](http://bit.ly/ancientmakerspaces){:.cv-link}

 ### Conference Papers

 - 2017\.
 "Virgil's Hardest Sentence?: Measuring Readability in Latin Poetry." *Midwest Classical Literature Consortium*, Ohio University.
 April 22. [[abstract]](../virgils-hardest-sentence){:.cv-link}
 - 2017\.
 "Classical Language Toolkit and Measuring Readability in Latin Literature." *Global Philology Open Conference*, Universität Leipzig.
 February 22.
 - 2016\.
-“Erotic Distraction in Lucan’s *Bellum Civile*.”
+"Erotic Distraction in Lucan’s *Bellum Civile*."
 Annual Meeting of the Society of Classical Studies, San Francisco, Ca. January 9. [[abstract]](../erotic-distraction){:.cv-link}
-- 2015\. “*Caesar Captivus*: Elegiac Enrichment in Lucan’s *Bellum Civile*.”
+- 2015\. "*Caesar Captivus*: Elegiac Enrichment in Lucan’s *Bellum Civile*."
 CAAS 2015 Annual Meeting, Wilmington, De.
 October 9. [[abstract]](../caesar-captivus){:.cv-link}
 - 2015\.
-“From *Amicitia* to *Amor*: Lucan’s Elegiac Turn.”
+"From *Amicitia* to *Amor*: Lucan’s Elegiac Turn."
 Love and Friendship in Greek and Roman Antiquity, Boston University. [[abstract]](../from-amicitia-to-amor){:.cv-link}
-- 2014\. “*Carpe Iter*: A Case for Latin-themed Field Trips.”
+- 2014\. "*Carpe Iter*: A Case for Latin-themed Field Trips."
 CAAS 2014 Annual Meeting, Washington, D.C. [[abstract]](../carpe-iter){:.cv-link}
 - 2014\.
-“Latin for the Hearing-Impaired.”
+"Latin for the Hearing-Impaired."
 Graduate School Association Conference on Inequality, Fordham University.
 - 2014\.
-“Digital Directions for a Concordance of Hellenistic Philosophy.”
+"Digital Directions for a Concordance of Hellenistic Philosophy."
 (Co-presented with Prof. Brian Johnson, Fordham University.) *Publishing Text for a Digital Age*, Tufts University.
 March 28.
 - 2013\.
-“Lucian’s Ekphrasis of the Visible and the Invisible in *Imagines*.”
+"Lucian’s Ekphrasis of the Visible and the Invisible in *Imagines*."
 CAMWS 2013 Annual Meeting, Iowa City, Ia.
 April 20. [[abstract]](../lucians-ekphrasis-of-the-invisible){:.cv-link}
 - 2013\.
-“Distant Reading Alliteration in Latin Poetry.”
+"Distant Reading Alliteration in Latin Poetry."
 Word, Space, Time: Digital Perspectives on the Classical World, University at Buffalo.
 April 6. [[abstract]](../distant-reading-alliteration-in-latin-poetry){:.cv-link} [[code]](https://gist.github.com/pbartleby/5276544){:.cv-link}
-- 2013\. “*Pessime Planudes*: Scaliger’s *Cato* and the Polemics of Retranslation.”
+- 2013\. "*Pessime Planudes*: Scaliger’s *Cato* and the Polemics of Retranslation."
 Beyond Words: Translation and the Classical World, CUNY Graduate Center.
 March 8. [[abstract]](../pessime-planudes){:.cv-link}
 - 2013\.
-“A Non-Latin Script in the Digital Archive: Greek OCR and Google Books.”
+"A Non-Latin Script in the Digital Archive: Greek OCR and Google Books."
 Remembering, Forgetting, Imagining: The Practices of Memory, Digital Humanities roundtable, Fordham University.
-- 2012\. “*Laudatio*, Lineage and Legacy in Cicero’s *Brutus*.”
+- 2012\. "*Laudatio*, Lineage and Legacy in Cicero’s *Brutus*."
 Exegi Monumentum Aere Perennius: Self-Promotion in the Ancient World, University at Buffalo.
 - 2012\.
-“The Poet Who Dreamt He Was a Poet: Lucretius and the Problem of Inspiration.”
+"The Poet Who Dreamt He Was a Poet: Lucretius and the Problem of Inspiration."
 And Now for Something Completely Different: Transformation and Transcendence in Antiquity, University of Wisconsin-Madison. [[abstract]](../the-poet-who-dreamt){:.cv-link}
 - 2011\.
-“Short on Erotics: Eros as Epic Hero in Apollonius Rhodius’ *Argonautica* 3.275-298.”
+"Short on Erotics: Eros as Epic Hero in Apollonius Rhodius’ *Argonautica* 3.275-298."
 Desire: From Eros to Eroticism, CUNY Graduate Center, Department of Comparative Literature.
 - 2011\.
-“Dice Play and Wordplay in Apollonius Rhodius’ *Argonautica* 3.111-128.”
+"Dice Play and Wordplay in Apollonius Rhodius’ *Argonautica* 3.111-128."
 Why So Serious?: The Past and Its Diversions, University of Michigan.
 - 2010\.
-“The Hyper-Alexandrianism of Virgilian Centos and Girl Talk's Mashups.”
-All Roads Lead From Rome, Rutgers University.
+"The Hyper-Alexandrianism of Virgilian Centos and Girl Talk's Mashups."
+All Roads Lead From Rome, Rutgers University. [[abstract]](../hyper-alexandrianism){:.cv-link}

 ### Conference Posters

 - 2014\.
-“Distant Reading Alliteration in Latin Literature.”
+"Distant Reading Alliteration in Latin Literature."
 Annual Meeting of the American Philological Association, Chicago, Il.

 ### Invited Talks

 - 2016\.
 "Cicero's Hardest Sentence?: Measuring Readability in Latin Literature".
 Drew University Classics Department.
 December 1. [[abstract]](../ciceros-hardest-sentence){:.cv-link} [[code]](https://github.com/diyclassics/readability/blob/master/Cicero%20Readability%20Final.ipynb){:.cv-link}
 - 2015\.
 "Taking Latin Prose Comp (By Strategy): A Latin Translation of *Oblique Strategies*.
 Marymount School Latin Club.
 April 14. [[slides]](../assets/pdfs/taking-latin-prose-comp.pdf){:.cv-link}
 - 2012\.
-“Some Poetic and Artistic Frames in Theocritus.”
+"Some Poetic and Artistic Frames in Theocritus."
 Co-presented with Carolyn Laferriere.
 Within the Frame: A Critical Metaphor in Art and Literature, The Classics Work in Progress Group, Yale University.
 January 27.

 ### Digital Humanities Workshops

 - 2015\.
-“Measuring Allusive Density in Lucan’s *Bellum Civile* using Tesserae.”
+"Measuring Allusive Density in Lucan’s *Bellum Civile* using Tesserae."
 Linked Ancient World Data Initiative Event: Digital Antiquity Coffee House.
 Institute for the Study of the Ancient World.
 October 2.
 - 2012\.
-“Markup Basics: Build an Online CV in 45 Minutes.”
+"Markup Basics: Build an Online CV in 45 Minutes."
 Fordham Graduate Students Digital Humanities Group.
 - 2012\.
-“Eliminating the Handout: Paperless Teaching and the Less-Paper Reality.”
+"Eliminating the Handout: Paperless Teaching and the Less-Paper Reality."
 Digital Pedagogy: What Is It?
 How Do You Do It?, Fordham Graduate Student Digital Humanities Group.

 ### Digital Humanities Projects